kambletanmay/kambletanmay/README.md

 ## 🚀 About Me

-I'm a passionate **Data Engineer/Data Analyst** and **Analytics Professional** specializing in building robust data pipelines, advanced analytics frameworks, and business intelligence solutions.
+I'm a passionate **Data Engineer/Data Analyst** building **full-stack analytics platforms** - from ETL pipelines and data warehousing solutions to interactive dashboards and API services.
 Currently pursuing my Master's in Information Systems at Syracuse University, I excel at transforming complex datasets into actionable insights that drive strategic decision-making.

 With experience spanning **healthcare analytics**, **gaming market research**, **financial portfolio optimization**, and **UAV data systems**, I'm passionate about leveraging data to solve real-world challenges and optimize business performance.

 🌟 **What I'm passionate about:**
 - Building scalable ETL pipelines and data warehousing solutions
 - Developing advanced analytics frameworks for multi-channel attribution
+- Engineering end-to-end data products - from FastAPI backends to React analytics dashboards
 - Creating interactive dashboards that empower data-driven decision making
 - Implementing machine learning models for predictive analytics and customer segmentation